Doggie Dash Portland

 • Puppies younger than six months should not participate.

-• Be sure you and your dog are well-conditioned for this event, especially if you plan to run/walk.
+• Be sure you and your pet are well-conditioned for this event, especially if you plan to participate in the walk/run.